Privacy Policy

 Automated decision making takes place when an electronic system uses personal information to make a decision without human intervention.
 You have the right to question the outcome of automated decisions that may create legal effects or create a similar significant impact on you.
 We respect your right not to be subject to a decision that is based on automated processing.

-For more information on your individual rights, please see the Information Commissioner’s Office.
+For more information on your individual rights, please see the ICO’s website.

 11. Contacting us